chibisnorlax/acnhfaq/faq/new.md

 * * *

 ## Festivale

+> *Feel the heat with the colorful Festivale event filled with dancing and flying feathers!
+On Feb.
+15, Dancer Pavé will arrive to your island’s plaza** to usher in some confetti and carnival spirit.
+On the day of the event you can capture colorful feathers floating on your island with your net and trade them to Pavé to receive a passionate dance number in return.
+Rainbow feathers seem to be an especially rare sight, so be sure to catch them and trade them with Pavé.
+Invite friends over to your island or visit theirs to partake in the festivities together.*

 Festivale has returned as an event on the **15th of February 2021**, the event is time-locked and would require version `1.7.0a`.
 Decorate with furniture bought from Nook's Cranny and wear extravagant costumes from Able Sisters.
 These new items will be available from February 1st onwards.

 ### Who is Pavé and how do I meet him?